Othmane-data/Spotify_Dashboard_by_SQL/README.md

 order by 3 desc
 ```

-__Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.__
+__13. Use a "WITH" clause to calculate the difference between the highest and lowest energy values for tracks in each album.__

 ```sql
 with energy_Table as